 They say that September is the best time to visit Sardinia, “they” being Gallura locals who know that the sun is still bright and the waters are still warm enough to swim during this time.
 The locals, many of whom make their living off of tourism, are also starting to exhale in September after a nonstop crush of visitors in July and August.

-Because it heavy on beaches and outdoor activities, the tourist season in Sardinia runs from about April/Easter until October.
-Most hotels and tours shutter during the winter in order to give overworked employees time to recuperate, so planning a Sardinian vacation in the true off-season could be difficult.
+Because it is heavy on beaches and outdoor activities, Sardinia has a tourist season that runs from about April/Easter until mid-September.
+Most hotels and tours shutter during the winter in order to give overworked employees time to recuperate and ferries don’t run as often.
+So planning a Sardinian vacation in the true off-season could be difficult.
 Still, May and June are said to be busy, but pleasant times on the island.